 Generally, the healthcare service cost of the citizens of Canada is widely covered by provincial health plans.

-Meaning, if a user belongs to a province such as Ontario and British Columbia where the telehealth is covered by the health plan, the app should not charge him.
+Meaning, that if a user belongs to a province such as Ontario and British Columbia where telehealth is covered by the health plan, the app should not charge him.

-If a user does not have a health card of Ontario and British Columbia province, he needs to pay the televisit fee.
+If a user does not have a health card in Ontario and British Columbia province, he needs to pay the televisit fee.

 Like that friend, you must now have a question,